MrDalo/frontend-testing-framework/README.md

 - Responsive design across devices (mobile, tablet, desktop)

 **Folder & File Structure**
-You can create separate cross-browser tests or run alredy created e2e tests as cross-browser tests.
+You can create separate cross-browser tests or run already created e2e tests as cross-browser tests.
 In case of your own cron-browser tests, store them into `/tests/cross-browser-tests/` folder.
-Name you test case file like `<name-of-test>.cross-browser.test.tsx`.
+Name you test case file like `<name-of-test>.cross-browser.cy.tsx`.

 **How to Run**